 The scientific and technical information in respect of the Granite Creek Project contained in this Schedule "B" is supported by and summarized from the technical report titled "Preliminary Economic Assessment NI 43-101 Technical Report, Granite Creek Mine Project, Humboldt County, Nevada, USA" (the "Granite Creek Report").
 The Granite Creek Report was prepared by Terre A. Lane, MMSA-QP, RM-SME, Dr. J. Todd Harvey, Ph.D., P.E., RM-SME, Richard D. Moritz, MMSA-QP, Dr. Hamid Samari, Ph.D., MMSA-QP and J. Larry Breckenridge, P.E. of Global Resource Engineering, Ltd. (collectively, the "authors") and is dated November 8, 2021, with an effective date of May 4, 2021.
-Each of the authors is a qualified person for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("Ni 43-101").
+Each of the authors is a qualified person for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+Unless otherwise indicated, the information in this Schedule "B" is provided as of the effective date of the Granite Creek Report.